husseinabuammar24-cloud/rail-powerbi-dashboarding/README.md

 Methodology note — On-Time Rate %
 Canceled trains are excluded from both the numerator and denominator of On-Time Rate %.
 This measures punctuality among trains that actually ran, keeping it comparable to standard rail industry KPIs.
 Cancellations are tracked separately (see Platform Congestion / cancellation count, if you add one).

+3  recommendations:

+Spread Out Platform Usage: Platforms 4, 3, and 5 take the heaviest load—move some trains to less busy tracks during rush hour to stop station bottlenecks.

+Add Extra Buffer Time for IC Trains: Give InterCity (IC) trains a 2-minute cushion in their schedules so small delays don't cause a chain reaction across other lines.

+Focus Crew Support on Morning Rush Hours: Put extra dispatch and support staff on duty between 6 AM and 8 AM, when train volume peaks, to resolve delays instantly.